What We're Doing:

 Make it Last

-- Almost all of our goods can be hand or machine washed.
-If dry cleaning is absolutely necessary, we recommend working with a dry cleaner that doesn’t use the toxic chemical PERC.
-(Note: companies often recommend “dry clean only” to items that can really be washed in order to avoid liability.)
+- Almost all of our clothes can be hand or machine washed.
+If dry cleaning is absolutely necessary, we recommend using a dry cleaner that doesn’t use the toxic chemical PERC.
+(Note: companies often recommend “dry clean only” for items that could safely be washed, in order to avoid liability.)

-We are constantly inspired by vintage clothing —we frequently mix in our favorite pieces when styling our photoshoots.
+We are constantly inspired by vintage clothing — in fact, we frequently mix in our favorite pieces when styling our photoshoots.
 These pre-loved pieces not only look cool, they also reinforce a sustainable approach to fashion.